Alec-Sawalski/Activity-Data/README.md

 # Activity-Data

 #### We used activity data variables "daily_activity" and "LELY_daily_rumination" as our outcome variables.
 We used different predictor variables from our hp9 dataset.
 Linear regression was used to determine significant vs. non-significant predictors of both.
 In addition, boxplots were used to visualize our factor variables and scatterplots were used to visualize our numeric variables.
-In total, we found four significantly associated predictors with Daily_Activity and four significantly associated predictors with LELY_daily_rumination.\.
+In total, we found four significantly associated predictors with Daily_Activity and four significantly associated predictors with LELY_daily_rumination.

+## Defining Non-Significant Factor Predictors

+#### BS.BHBA.1.2 - States whether the cow had a high or low blood BHBA level

+#### CE.Lame - is the cow lame

+#### Hfr.or.Cow - Type of cow, is it a heifer or a cow

+#### CE.Locomotion Score - Locomotion Score, 1 & 2 = okay, 3, 4, & 5 = lame

+#### FPR.1.4 - States wheter the cow had high or low Fat/Protein ratio

+#### CE.Stom.Tension - Measurement of abdominal tension aka stomach aches

+#### CE.Stom.Fluid.Movement - Movement of fluids in the stomach

+#### CE.Stom.Ping - Ping of the stomach

+#### CE.Waste.Digestion - How well food has been digested by the cow

+#### CE.Stom.Noise.Frequency - Frequency of Rumen Rumbles

+#### CE.Stom.Fullness - Measure of how full the stomach is

+#### Cow.Breed - Breed of the cow; CE.Skin.Dehydration - Elasticity of the skin of the cow to measure the dehydration: Received error message and could not be complete in R

+## Defining Non-Significant Numeric Predictors

 ## Daily Activity Significant Predictors